 Allow a little extra time for this walk because the Rhododendron and South Fork trails are rather rough, with lots of small tree roots protruding from the surface.
 Also, the hike may require some scrambling over and ducking under fallen trees.

 The trailhead is on Drury Parkway.
 From the Elk Prairie visitor center, drive north past the Big Tree wayside, then park at the second pullout on your right.
-The South Fork trailhead is well marked.
+The trailhead is marked with a sign that says "Brown Creek".

 The South Fork Trail ends at a T intersection with the Rhododendron Trail.
-Turn left.
-The scenery soon improves as the trail contours into a little ravine where a stand of good-sized redwoods grows.
-Leaving the ravine, the trail passes through an open area left by the toppling of a big redwood.
-After this point the redwoods again get larger and more scenic as the trail descends to Brown Creek.
-You'll have to scramble over a large tree that fell across the trail a few years ago.
-On a calm day you may hear the distant crashing of the waves as you make your way through the redwoods.
+Turn left; the scenery quickly improves as the trail descends steeply into a little ravine where an open stand of good-sized redwoods grows.
+The lush understory is a remarkably bright green.
+The woods again become less open and more mundane as the trail leaves the ravine, but soon the trail contours through a second ravine that’s even more scenic than the first.
+After this the redwoods get larger and more scenic as the trail descends to Brown Creek.
+The forest is almost completely silent, but on a calm day you may hear the distant crashing of the waves as you make your way through the redwoods.

 The main trail crosses Brown Creek and curves around a hillside to end at the South Fork Trail.
 Turn right and take the South Fork Trail back to Drury Parkway.

 © 2006, 2009, 2013, 2017, 2023 David Baselt